 Collection period: Monthly, during the month following the reference month.

 - Construction price indexes

 The target population for the Construction Union Wage Rate Index (CUWRI) consists of the hourly wage rate of a unionized journeyman for all construction unions for all trades engaged in industrial construction projects across Canada.

 The observed population consists of a subset of 25 census metropolitan areas (CMA) and 17 trades.

 This methodology does not apply.

 This survey is a census with a longitudinal design.

-While there exist many constructions trade categories, only 17 trades are actually tracked over time.
-These 17 trades are chosen on the basis of their high importance to the construction industry.
-For each trade, a census is taken, as one trade in a province is usually represented by one union.
+While there exists many construction trade categories, only 17 trades are tracked over time.
+These 17 trades are chosen based on their level of importance to the construction industry.
+A census is taken for each trade, as one trade in a province is usually represented by one union.

 The CUWRI adopts a multistage approach when choosing the sample unit.
 Within each CMA, a collective agreement for each specific trade is selected.
-Within this collective agreement, the industrial sector is then chosen.
-For the chosen sector, the type of worker is then selected, usually the journeyman which is the fully trained tradesperson.
-The basic wage rates and the supplements are then collected for the type of worker chosen.
+Within this collective agreement, the industrial sector is chosen, followed by the type of worker.
+This is usually the journeyman which is the fully trained (e.g., non-apprentice) tradesperson.
+The basic wage rates and the supplements are then collected for the journeyman.